 NPDES permit monitoring reports and other required information is generally available to the public for inspection, review, and oversight through agency websites.
 Trades of credits associated with such permits must also be available to the public for similar purposes.
 Credit registration is a transparent way of providing this information.
 Disclosure and easily searchable version of a permittee’s ledger of credits allows agencies, the public, and permittees themselves to be sure that trades are helping to meet effluent limits, and that credits are not being used for more than one purpose.

 Draft Best Practice – Public disclosure and serialization of credits: Once verified and certified, credits must be disclosed on a publicly available website or credit registry.
-Permittees must use a website or registry approved by EPA and/or the applicable state water quality agency.
+Permittees must use a website or registry approved or designated by EPA and/or the applicable state water quality agency.
 Each credit must be assigned a unique identifier or serial number through the registration process.
 The website or registry should allow the public to search for a particular permittee, watershed, or trading program at no cost, and should display credits sold and used for permit compliance.

 Commentary: Consistent and transparent information on credits and trades should be available online to allow the regulators and the general public an easy method for tracking a permittee’s trading activity and compliance (i.e. preventing double-counting, or use of inconsistent nomenclature to identify credits).
 Utilizing common infrastructure is a way for multiple trading programs to easily identify activity occurring in their programs and all the documentation associated with those activities.
 Permittees and state agencies may also host duplicate copies of this information on their websites.